 There are also several other asthma triggers.
 Personal care products and scents can be triggers for some.
 Ozone is a lung irritant and may worsen asthma.
 It raises the risk of severe respiratory effects – especially in children.

 People with asthma should work with their doctors and healthcare professionals to discover specific pollutants that trigger asthma, overcome the triggers, and control their asthma.

 Many indoor air pollutants can trigger asthma attacks.
 It is practically unreal to eliminate all triggers.

-The methods are preferred to decrease or eliminate triggers depend on the pollutant source, a number of asthma triggers for that individual, medical support, and utility of control.
-Tips to handle pollutants in order of effectiveness, include:
+The methods are preferred to decrease or eliminate triggers depending on the pollutant source, the number of asthma triggers for that individual, medical support, and utility control.
+Tips for handling pollutants in order of effectiveness include:

 After medical recommendations:

-- Recognize and reduce the pollutant at the source.
+- Recognize and reduce the contaminant at the source.

 - Ventilate – mix or dilute pollutants with pure outside air and exhaust pollutants.

 - Apply air cleaners after source control and ventilation.
-Decide air cleaners by the type and percentage of air particles eliminated, and the amount of air filtered during a specific time period.
-Air cleaners are usually not designed to remove gasses, but there are some with charcoal that will help.
+Decide air cleaners by the type and percentage of air particles eliminated and the amount of air filtered during a specific time period.
+Air cleaners are usually not designed to remove gasses, but some with charcoal will help.